Simon has been involved in software development since the days of paper tape. He has developed niche software for information management.

 In 1958, Professor C. Northcote Parkinson observed that ‘Work expands to fill the time available for its completion’.
 A digital derivative of this adage is that ‘Data expands to fill the storage space available’.
 As the marginal cost of storage moves towards zero, so does the incentive to tidy up storage.
+Marie Kondo has found fame and fortune with her injunction to keep only what you love, but this is hard to apply in the digital domain.
 It’s far more appealing to add a few more terabytes of storage or buy a new, more capacious piece of hardware than to address the task of de-cluttering by deleting or archiving unwanted files.

 So why should you bother tidying up your storage?
 It will

 - Save you the trouble and expense of a hardware upgrade.